+This course is taught in German.
+All the literary texts will be available online in both German and English versions.
+The visual materials are mainly available in German.
 This course has a digital component in Canvas, the course management system licensed by the University of Florida.
 Students will find the links to the texts, videos and films discussed in class in Canvas.
 In addition, using the Discussion tool in Canvas, students will publish their analysis/understanding of the texts, videos and films before they are discussed in class.
 Each student will take over the task to introduce orally several of the topics to be discussed in class.